celestial-d/TaintAnalysis/README.md

 - "[Understanding Persistent-Memory Related Issues in the Linux Kernel](https://arxiv.org/abs/2307.04095)", Om Rameshwar Gatla, Duo Zhang, Wei Xu, Mai Zheng, ACM TRANSACTIONS ON STORAGE(TOS), 2023

-We leverage LLVM to perform inter/intra process analysis for persistent memroy drivers, and identifed some potential issues.
+We leverage LLVM to perform inter/intra-process analysis for persistent memroy drivers, and identifed some potential issues.
 Please check our Transaction for details.

 ## DrChecker+